 Eliminates the Need for Textbooks

 Karen Kaemmerling, a history instructor for Colorado Community Colleges Online and blog writer for NROC, told USA Today that the NROC's move to more sophisticated teaching tools may put traditional publishers in a bind.
-She adds that NROC's material is much more usable to students, and in addition to the free price tag, the intuitiveness makes these resources much more attractive than traditional textbooks.
+She adds that NROC's material is much more useful for students, and in addition to the free price tag, the intuitiveness makes these resources much more attractive than traditional textbooks.
 Currently, NROC is working hard to develop a developmental math sequence, which would make even more courses available without the need for textbooks

 How Free is Free?